solliancenet/-Building-the-business-migration-case-with-Windows-Server-and-SQL-Server/Hands-on lab/HOL step-by-step - Building the business migration case with Windows Server and SQL Server.md

     ![Azure SQL Migration extension highlighted](images/azure-data-studio-extensions-azure-sql-migration.png "Azure SQL Migration extension highlighted")

 3. Next, you need to enable Preview Features within Azure Data Studio.
-Select the Manage icon (shown as the Gear in the lower left corner of Azure Data Studio).
+Select the **Manage** icon (shown as the Gear in the lower left corner of Azure Data Studio) and select **Settings**.

     ![The manage menu open with Settings highlighted](images/azure-data-studio-manage-menu-settings.png "The manage menu open with Settings highlighted")